carolinesrink/Zig-Rig/docs/README.md

 ## Description

 Zig-Rig is a simple, easy-to-use online planning tool for calculating electrical power distribution for a multitude of power sources.
 When planning projects involving heavy use of electrical power, it is important to not overload the generators or to throw them off balance.
 Tools exist for this use already (e.g. AutoDISE, AutoCAD, etc.), but they are designed for expert-level professionals and are cumbersome to use and set up.
-This application is designed with the layman in mind.
+This application is designed with the layman who needs to plan how to divide generator power for small-to-medium size events/projects.
 Some uses include planning for:

 * Concerts
 * Film Shoots